berylxzhang/Dooro-Learning/README.md

    Gif.4 Reset account password by following the instructions in the link
 </p>

-- Log in using email and password which have been registered, and vailidate whether the account is exisiting and whether the password matches the email
+- Log in using email and password which have been registered, and validate whether the account is existing and whether the password matches the email

 ![sign in using password and email address](https://user-images.githubusercontent.com/42850817/125170529-07031d80-e175-11eb-9a3a-1d59be7d8c24.gif)